Ticket sales tip #1: Get John Legend to speak at your event.

-We're going to share some of our secrets with you that have helped drive our ticket sales for INBOUND past and present; hopefully these will help you promote your next event, too!
+We're going to share some of our secrets with you that helps us drive ticket sales for INBOUND every year.
+Ready to maximize the ROI for your next event?

 15 Ways to Drive Ticket Sales for Your Event